pilgreen/fusion-table/README.md

 }
 ```

-This comes in handy when I want to store complex object as strigified JSON.
+This comes in handy when storing complex object as strigified JSON.

 ## Notes: